appearin/policy/privacy-policy.md

-* **Correspondence information.** We may process information that you choose to share with us if you participate in a focus group, contest, activity or event, apply for a job, interact with our social media accounts or otherwise communicate with Whereby
+* **Correspondence information.** We may process information that you choose to share with us if you participate in a focus group, contest, activity or event, provide feedback, interact with our social media accounts or otherwise communicate with Whereby.
 > The correspondence data may be processed for the purposes of
 > communicating with you and record-keeping.
 The legal basis for this
 > processing is our legitimate interests cf. GDPR art.
 6 (1) item f, namely
 > the proper administration of our website and business and
-> communications with users.
+> communications with users, including communication for marketing purposes.

 * **Integrations with external services** You as a participant in a meeting may choose to open one of the integrations we provide (Google Drive,